Mouse0w0/lwjglbook-bookcontents/chapter17/chapter17.md

 As you can see we need to bind to each of the textures available and activate the associated texture unit in order to be able to work with more than one texture.
 In the `renderScene` method in the `Renderer` class we do not need to explicitly set up the uniform of the texture since it’s already contained in the `Material`.

 In order to show the improvements that normal maps provide, we have created an example that shows two quads side by side.
-The right quad has a texture map applied and the left one not.
-We also have removed the terrain, the skybox and the HUD and setup a directional light with can be changed with the left and right cursor keys so you can see the effect.
+The right quad has a normal texture map applied and the left one not.
+We also have removed the terrain, the skybox and the HUD and setup a directional light with can be changed with the left and right mouse keys so you can see the effect.
 We have modified the base source code a bit in order to support not having a skybox or a terrain.
-We have also clamped the light effect in the fragment shader in the rang \[0, 1\] to avoid over exposing effect of the image.
+We have also clamped the light effect in the fragment shader in the range \[0, 1\] to avoid over exposing effect of the image.

 The result is shown in the next figure.